-The rumour that Apple is developing an AR headset (or AR glasses) isn't new; claims that the company had its sights set on such a device have been circulating for well over two years.
-But things heated up in June 2017, when the announcement of ARKit at WWDC 2017 made it clear that Apple is deeply interested in this area.
-And no wonder: with Google and Microsoft developing AR devices, it seems like a party Apple can't afford to miss.
+The rumour that Apple is developing an AR headset (or AR glasses) isn't new; claims that the company had its sights set on such a device have been circulating for a few years now.
+But things got interesting in 2017 when the announcement of ARKit at WWDC made it clear that Apple is deeply interested in this area.
+And no wonder: with Google and Microsoft actively developing AR devices, it seems like a party Apple can't afford to miss.

-Apple is gearing up to be a big player in the AR field, but what exactly does it have up its sleeve?
+Apple certainly looks like it is gearing up to be a big player in the AR field, but what exactly does it have up its sleeve?
 Is Apple making a pair of AR glasses?
-(Analysts believe the firm is developing microLED panels for this purpose.)
 And what would such a pair of glasses look like?
 In this feature, we look at all the latest Apple AR rumours, patents and possible release date details, including the news that iOS 13 will include support for AR glasses.

 What is augmented reality?